 Beginning in Fall 2012, UCSB and other University of California campuses are launching an Open Access Fund PIlot Program.
 The fund will help researchers without external funding cover the cost of open access publishing charges for forthcoming publications.
 Eligible charges include article processing charges (APCs) for unpublished research in fully open access journals; hybrid journals (subscription journals with an open access option) which offer publication fee discounts to UC authors; charges for publishing peer reviewed open access monographs; fees for open access data archiving; and fees for publishing open access conference proceedings.

 UCSB faculty, graduate students, lecturers, post-doctoral scholars, researchers, scientists, librarians, and other non-Senate academic appointees are eligible to apply for funds.
-Eligible authors will be reimbursed up to $3,000 per publicaton and has a cap of one publication per author during the pilot period of 18-24 months.
+Eligible authors will be reimbursed up to $3,000 in article publication fees for the duration of pilot period, 18-24 months.

 Authors can apply for funds using the online application form.
 Following approval, authors will have to complete and submit the Payment Request Form (forthcoming) and provide supporting documention to be reimbursed for a publicaton fee paid to a publisher.